Podcasts & Debates

 • OTT Question Time Online, Season 6, Episode 5 – The Changing Face of News

-At this week’s OTT Question Time Online we’re discussing the changing face of news provision – on linear and OTT – with Joe Harbinson, Head of Commercial Partnerships from Sky News, Stephen Hull, Head of Digital Content & Strategy (News) from ITV, and Jonny McGuigan, Executive Editor: Growth, Social &
+On this week’s OTT Question Time Online we discussed the changing face of news provision – on linear and OTT – with Joe Harbinson, Head of Commercial Partnerships from Sky News, Stephen Hull, Head of Digital Content & Strategy (News) from ITV, and Jonny McGuigan, Executive Editor: Growth, Social &

 • Riffs Episode #6 – Channel 4 & ITV